Slackadays/Clipboard/README.md

     </a>
 </p>

-The Clipboard project is an easy-to-use terminal clipboard manager with tons of cool and useful features.
+The Clipboard project is a super easy-to-use terminal clipboard manager with tons of useful features and _gorgeous_ eye candy.

 That's nice.
 But we can do even better.

-Clipboard is _<ins>your</ins>_ time and effort saver to use **anytime and anywhere.** Have a helper with a perfect memory always by your side.
-Cut, copy, paste, add, remove, and make note of **anything** in your terminal at the press of a button.
-You'll be sitting on a sunny beach in the Caribbean sipping a papaya smoothie with the love of your life in no time.
+Clipboard is _<ins>your</ins>_ time and effort saver to use **anytime**, and **anywhere**.
+Have a psychic partner with a perfect memory always by your side.
+Cut, copy, paste, add, remove, and make note of **anything** that dares lay in your terminal at the mere press of a button.
+You'll be reclined back on a sunny beach in the Caribbean sipping a succulent papaya smoothie with the love of your life in your caress in no time.
 Ok, so maybe that last part won't actually happen, but you get the idea:

 <p align="center">
     <img src="documentation/readme-assets/ClipboardMakesYourLifeEasy.png" alt="Clipboard makes your life easy." />